 “So what does it take to generate income of $1,710 a quarter, for example?

 (That’s one of the lower examples touted by the Cash For Patriots ad).

 That would be $6,840 a year, so if you are buying a stock with a current 4% dividend yield, for example, that would mean your investment today would have to be $171,000.”

-I guess our Wall Street trader forgot to include this in his video sales pitch.
+I guess our Wall Street trader forgot to include this in his sales pitch.

 1. Agora Financial Use Fake Ass Advertising

-Or at one of their editors, Zach Scheidt does…
+Or at least their editor, Zach Scheidt does…

-It’s not only the Cash For Patriots sales pitch which is full of misinformation – I’ve reviewed several Agora Finanicial products that use hyped-up claims and misleading information to entice new customers in, including:
+It's not only Cash For Patriots which is full of misinformation either – I've exposed Lombardi's Insurance Return Checks and several Agora Financial products that use hyped-up claims and misleading information to entice new customers in, including: